Licensing Info for InstallShield 2010 and Later

 The node-locked licensing of InstallShield 2010 and later offers more flexibility than the node-locked licensing that was used for earlier versions of InstallShield.
 For InstallShield 2010 and later, a license is not permanently tied to a specific machine; this allows users to periodically update and replace hardware and the machines on which InstallShield is installed.

-[The Japanese version of this KB article can be found in the Related KB Articles section below.]
+[The Japanese version of this KB article can be found here.]

 Node-locked license model?With this model, the product license is tied to a specific user and machine.
 This model is the traditional option and the one that is most often purchased.

 If you are using the node-locked type of license, it is your responsibility to maintain your license on your machine.
 Sharing this type of license between multiple users does not comply with the InstallShield End-User License Agreement (EULA).

 Concurrent license model?This model enables sharing of InstallShield licenses between multiple users; it is also sometimes called floating licensing.
 Concurrent licensing can provide you with greater flexibility and cost efficiency than the traditional node-locked licensing.

 If your organization purchased concurrent licenses for InstallShield, you need to identify the license server that you are using when you install InstallShield on your machine.
 Subsequently, every time that you start InstallShield on your machine, the server is queried to verify that the required license is available.
 If the license is available, you are granted access to InstallShield.
 No product activation is required with concurrent licensing.

 To learn more this licensing model and determine whether it fits your requirements, contact your InstallShield sales representative.